How to restore a ring finger after a compound fracture. Developing fingers after a fracture

-What is a broken finger
+What is a finger fracture?

 Each finger has a certain number of phalanges

-Fractures of the fingers are included in the general classification of traumatological injuries.
+Fractures of the fingers are included in the general classification of traumatic injuries.
 Like all tubular bones, the phalanx has a special structure: two thickened ends, between which the body of the bone is located.
 This structure has a cavity called the medullary canal.

 According to etiology (origin) there are:

-According to the depth of the fracture, there are:
+Based on the depth of the fracture, there are:

 • Oblique.
 The fracture is located at a certain angle to the surface of the damaged bone.